-The Fire and Life Safety group of Environmental Health and Safety is dedicated to helping the Texas A&M University community be a safer place to work, study, live, and play.
-We do this by assisting in developing and implementation of emergency evacuation planning, inspecting and maintaining portable fire protection equipment, and conducting plan reviews of new construction as well as renovation projects.
+The Fire and Life Safety group of Environmental Health and Safety is dedicated to helping the Texas A&M University community be a safer place to work, study, live and play.
+We do this by assisting in the development and implementation of emergency evacuation planning, inspecting and maintaining portable fire protection equipment, and conducting plan reviews of new construction as well as renovation projects.

 Contact Information